-The Electronic Commerce Directive (2000/31/EC) mentioned in the direct marketing section above provides rules for online services in the EU.
+The German regulatory environment is following the European Union “Electronic Commerce Directive (2000/31/EC) as mentioned in the section “Direct Marketing" above, providing rules for online services in the EU.
 It requires providers to abide by rules in the country where they are established (country of origin).
 Online providers must respect consumer protection rules such as indicating contact details on their website, clearly identifying advertising and protecting against spam.
 The Directive also grants exemptions to liability for intermediaries that transmit illegal content by third parties and for unknowingly hosting content.
 The European Commission released a work plan in 2012 in order to facilitate cross-border online services and reduce barriers and released a report on implementation of the action plan in 2013.

 The EU applies Value Added Tax (VAT) to sales by non-EU based companies of Electronically Supplied Services (ESS) to EU-based non-business customers.
 U.S. companies that are covered by the rule must collect and submit VAT to EU tax authorities.
-From 1 January 2015, all supplies of telecommunications, broadcasting and electronic services are taxable at the place where the customer belongs.
-In the case of businesses this means either the country where it is registered or the country where it has fixed premises receiving the service.
+From 1 January 2015, all supplies of telecommunications, broadcasting and electronic services are taxable at the place where the customer is located.
+In the case of businesses this means either the country where a business is registered or the country where it has fixed premises receiving the service.
 In the case of consumers, it is where they are registered, have their permanent address, or usually live.

-As part of the legislative changes of 2015, the Commission has launched the Mini One Stop Shop (MOSS) scheme, use of which is optional.
+As part of the legislative changes of 2015, the Commission has launched the “Mini One Stop Shop (MOSS)” scheme, the use of which is optional.
 It is meant to facilitate the sales of ESS from taxable to non-taxable persons (B2C) located in Member States in which the sellers do not have an establishment to account for the VAT.